pywbem/pywbemtools/docs/pywbemclicmdshelp.rst

-The following defines the help output for the `pywbemcli class find --help` subcommand
+The following defines the help output for the `pywbemcli class find --help` command

 ::

     Usage: pywbemcli class find [COMMAND-OPTIONS] CLASSNAME-GLOB

-      Get the classes with matching class names on the WBEM server.
+      List the classes with matching class names on the server.

       Find the CIM classes whose class name matches the specified wildcard expression (CLASSNAME-GLOB argument) in all CIM namespaces of the WBEM